dianavaca9/design-your-travel/content/budgeting-your-trip/accommadations.md/Accomadations.md

 ## How do you know whats best for you?

-The First Step in budgeting your trip is knowing how many people are traveling with you, and where its is you need to find accommadation.
+The First Step in budgeting your trip is knowing how many people are traveling with you, and where its is you need to find accommodation.
 Is it a big family vacation?
 Or is it a bachelorette party?
 Or maybe its just you and a friend or significant other.
 Or maybe you just enjoy traveling alone, and made this a solo trip.

 ### Airbnbs
 Knowing how many people you are bringing along is highly important as, you wouldn't book an entire Airbnb house just for 1 person.
 That might be a little on the pricier side.
 Now as for a  bachelorette party, an Airbnb house will be perfect!
 It could be cost effective, and split into everyone for a lower price per person, and just a more simple way of throwing a party, at the same place you are sleeping at!